inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 A neural network error model can potentially be more accurate than the analytical error models, but with comparable performance.

+..
 TODO neural network jo comprimise a ketto kozott

+The neural network error model is a good compromise between these two methods.
 The idea is to create a large training dataset containing the channel parameters and outcomes of many receptions using symbol-level simulation, and use it to train the neural network.
 We use this neural network as the error model, which gives an estimation of the packet error rate for similar channel conditions.

 .. -> relatively good estimation